ntustison/Histograms/Text/results.md

     * Three-tissue T1-weighted brain MRI segmentation (qualitative analog)
     * Input/output variance based on reference distribution (linear binning only)
-    * Effects of simulated MR artefacts
+    * Effects of simulated MR artefacts on multi-site data

 [^103]: It is important to note that, although these experiments provide supporting evidence, our principal contention stands prior to these results and are based on